Avi-BB/passwordless-wordpress-authentication/readme.md

 As this is a wordpress plugin this project requires wordpress to run.

-(OPTIONAL) If you wish to modify the Javascript source files and/or PHP dependancies within this project, then you would also need to nave Node, NPM, and Composer installed.
+(OPTIONAL) If you wish to modify the Javascript source files and/or PHP dependencies within this project, then you would also need to nave Node, NPM, and Composer installed.

 ### WordPress Setup Guide